juliano-quatrin-nunes/bleu-challenge/README.md

 To run the frontend of the application, go to the directory `frontend/`, and do the same steps used for running the ponder project:

-1. Install the dependencies using the package manager you want;
+1. Install the dependencies using the package manager of your preference.
 2. Run the development server.

 ## Implemented Features